TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-28-how-to-mock-final-classes-in-phpunit.md

 Class "AnotherClass" is declared "final" and cannot be mocked.
 ```

 Damn you, black magic!
-We're getting there, but there are still mocks in the `setUp()` method, and we've also added much work.
-For every new tests case, we [have to remember](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock/) that we have to add `BypassFinals::enable();` to every call manually.
+We're getting there, but there are still mocks in the `setUp()` method, and we've also added work to our future self - for every new test case, we [have to remember](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock/) to add `BypassFinals::enable();` manually.

 <em class="fas fa-fw fa-2x fa-times text-danger fa-lg"></em>

 <br>
 <br>

+Why it doesn't work.
 I was angry and frustrated.
 Honestly, I wanted to give up now and just pick "interface everything" or "final nothing" quick solution.
-I think **that resolutions in emotions are not** a good idea... so I paused and went to a toilet to get some fresh air.
+I think **that resolutions in emotions are not a good idea...** so I take a deep breath, pause and go to a toilet to get some fresh air.

 <br>